mrtn3000/tiktok-audit/Blog/_posts/2024-03-01-TikTok-RSBA-Step3.md

 <div class="row justify-content-sm-center"><div class="col-sm-12 mt-12 mt-md-12">
 {% include video.html path="/assets/video/2024-03_TikTok-Automated.webm" %}
-<div class="caption">Video shows 4 ohones automatically swiping through TikTok</div>
+<div class="caption">Video shows 4 phones automatically swiping through TikTok</div>
 </div></div>

 For the automated data collection, the phones were set up to intercept the traffic between the TikTok app and servers and store relevant information like video and account metadata in a database.